A Man in Full: Reactions

 Released eleven years after Wolfe's best-selling novel The Bonfire of the Vanities, A Man in Full was widely anticipated; Wolfe was known to be working on the research for this follow-up effort for several years.

 Most of the mainstream American newspapers and news magazines gave the book positive reviews.
 However, a second wave of reviews in more highbrow literary outlets were more critical.
 Some of this more pointed criticism, mixed with praise for Wolfe's style, came from established American novelists, including John Updike and Norman Mailer.
 In addition, novelist John Irving criticized Wolfe's novel during an interview on a Canadian television program.
 Wolfe countered this criticism in his book Hooking Up, calling the three authors his "three stooges" who were actually shaken by the support he received.
 The novelists, he claimed, were threatened by the success of his technique – writing a novel based on reporting techniques – and were failing to engage the world around them.
 According to Mailer's review, the book had sold over 750,000 copies by December 1998.

 The book was credited with allusions to, or the caricaturing of, some prominent members of contemporary Atlanta society.

 Other media

 The abridged audiobook of A Man in Full was narrated by American actor David Ogden Stiers.

-The unabridged audiobook of A Man in Full was released in 2018 and was narrated by American actor Michael Pritchard.
+The unabridged audiobook of A Man in Full was released in 2018 and was narrated by American actor Michael Prichard.